HockeyJustin/IntervieweeTasksVue/README.md

 ## 3. Display unticked items - Stretch Goal (Bonus Item)

-Underneath the list of items, create a list of only UNTICKED items.
+Underneath the list of items, display a list of only UNTICKED items.

 ## 4. Style It